OctaGRIMME/docs/styleguide.md

 <a name="capitalization"></a>
 ## Capitalization

-* When in doubt...make it lowercase!
+* When in doubt...make it lowercase!.
 * Use sentence case for headings unless it contains a feature name or UI element.
 (For example, Getting started with the Design Editor.)
 * Only capitalize exclusive feature names like “Event Webhook” and “Marketing Campaigns” not, “drag & drop editor” or “transactional templates".